badasswp/search-and-replace/readme.txt

 Create a new Post or open an existing Post.
 Locate the 'Search and Replace' icon at the <strong>top left</strong> corner of the Block Editor and click on it.
 Proceed to type in the text you wish to replace and click on 'Replace'.

-You can get a taste of how this works, by using the [demo](https://tastewp.com/create/NMS/8.0/6.6.2/search-replace-for-block-editor/twentytwentythree?ni=true&origin=wp) link.
+You can get a taste of how this works, by using the [demo](https://tastewp.com/create/NMS/8.0/6.7.0/search-replace-for-block-editor/twentytwentythree?ni=true&origin=wp) link.

+= ⚡ Shortcut Keys & Text Selection =

+To quickly access the Search and Replace modal, press <strong>CTRL + SHIFT + F</strong>.
+This will fire up the dialog box where you can quickly change things.

+You can also <strong>select text</strong> on your Block Editor and <strong>use the Shortcut</strong>.
+This will grab the text you have selected and fire up your dialog box with the text already typed into it.
+This makes working with the Search and Replace tool faster.

 = 🔌🎨 Plug and Play or Customize =